yashwagle/Intelligent-Path-Finder/README.md

 ## Seasons

 ### Winter
+In winter, the waters can freeze.
+Any water within seven pixels of non-water is safe to walk on.
-First, the water pixels which are next to land are found, next BFS is applied to find the water pixels that are within seven pixels of the border pixels.
+To deal with this first, the water pixels which are next to land are found, next BFS is applied to find the water pixels that are within seven pixels of the border pixels.

 ### Spring
-First, the land pixels next to water are found.
+In spring Any pixels within fifteen pixels of water that can be reached from a water pixel without gaining more than one meter of elevation (total) are now underwater To deal with this first, the land pixels next to water are found.
 Then BFS is applied, but the entry in the queue also contains the height of the water.
 Hence if a pixel is at a height greater than 1 meter then that pixel is